TBC Classic Elemental Shaman Enchants and Consumables

 TBC Elemental Shaman Yellow Gem Sockets

-Potent Pyrestone is the best yellow gem.
+Reckless Pyrestone is the best yellow gem.
 Use them on yellow sockets with good bonuses.

 TBC Classic Elemental Shaman Complete Consumable List